-We are so fortunate that our incredible sponsors (in Australia & New Zealand: BOC and Bridgestone | in Australia: Toyota, MTAA Super and Boral and | in New Zealand: NZ Steel and AMI) support us in a way that allows RSE to continue providing the RYDA Program to our schools, even while the RYDA workshops are put on hold.
+We are so fortunate that our incredible sponsors (in Australia & New Zealand: BOC and Bridgestone | in Australia: Toyota, MTAA Super and Boral and | in New Zealand: NZ Steel and AMI) support us in a way that has allowed RSE to continue providing the RYDA Program to our schools, even if the RYDA workshops are on hold.

 This is a changing situation and we will continue to adapt.
-Here’s what ‘RYDA 5.0 at a Social Distance’ looks like right now (as at 24 April):
+See our latest newsletter for a more comprehensive update on RYDA 5.0 workshops and RYDA 5.0 at a Social Distance.

-- We’ve opened our ‘help line’ for parents and teachers needing advice as they take on topics that may be outside their comfort zones.
+- We opened our ‘help line’ for parents and teachers needing advice as they take on topics that may be outside their comfort zones.
 Need help or resources on a road safety topic?
 Drop us a line at firstname.lastname@example.org

 - We are following all Government guidelines and advice (differing by jurisdiction) as to large gatherings and excursions.
 We have, and will continue to postpone RYDA workshops in consultation with venues and schools where guidelines are in place.

 - We’re continuing to be active on our social media platforms – bringing our community critical road safety messages and strategies.